 The important computational cost of the EnKF limited us in the number of assimilations we could test.
-After checking the stability of the assimilation results on four different evolutions, we chose to focus on studying the effect of the parameters of the Ensemble data assimilation: the size of the ensemble and the vertical and horizontal correlation lengths.
-The optimum size of the ensemble for our problem is of the order of 300 members.
-We found that the best compromise between
+After checking the stability of the assimilation results on four different evolutions, we chose to focus on studying the effect of the parameters of the

-- 10 the accuracy of the assimilation and the computational cost was an ensemble of 288 members (among the ensemble sizes we tested, i.e. 96, 288 and 768).
-Indeed, almost tripling the number of membersleads to a decrease of the average error of less than 0.2%, and on between the assimilations with 288 and 768 members, the global average error on the temperature field (as defined in Eq.
+- 20 ensemble data assimilation: the size of the ensemble and the vertical and horizontal correlation lengths.
+We found that the best compromise between the accuracy of the assimilation and the computational cost was an ensemble of 288 members (among the ensemble sizes we tested, i.e. 96, 288 and 768).
+Indeed, between the assimilations with 288 and 768 members, the global average error on the temperature field (as defined in Eq.
 43) decreases by 0.0013 while the size of the ensemble (and hence the computational cost) is multiplied by 2.7.
-On the contrary, dividing the size of the ensemble by 3 (from N = 288 to 96) leads to an increase of the global average error - 15 of more than 1%.
-Although these 0.0086.
-These differences in errors appear to be small, however they affect the quality of the reconstruction of thermal structures, as is illustrated.
-We can see this in Fig. 10.
-The average errors on the temperature field for the estimates shown in Fig. 10 range between 4.8 and 5.8% for example: the global errors on temperature (as defined in Eq.
-42) range between 0.0367 and 0.0461, so the difference in errors are less than 1% global errors is at most 0.0094.
-Locally, this translates into the presence (or absence) of artifactual geodynamic structures (like ridges and upwellings) which - 20 are artefacts., visible in the second column of Fig. 10).
-Covariance localization proved to be important to minimize the error in the reconstruction of mantle structure: as shown in Fig. 9, for 288 members, the difference in the average error is of 0.85% 0.0065 between the optimal correlation length and the least favorable one.
-We also investigated the statistics of the cumulative innovation and of the average forecast error for different ensemble sizes and correlation lengths.
-In a realistic case, these are the only variables available ovaluate- - 25 During these tests, we also evaluated how accurate the estimation of uncertainties (i.e. the spread of the ensemble) is with respect to the true error, and more generally, how reliable the forecast (i.e. the ensemble) is.
-If we consider the four assimilations with different data time series presented in Fig. 3, the true global error on temperature is higher than the ensemble spread in three cases.
-This would indicate that we are on average overconfident in our forecasts.
-To test in more details the reliability of the ensemble, we produced rank histograms for temperature at the surface, mid-depth and at the bottom of the domain (Fig. 7). - 30 The rank histogram corresponding to surface temperature does not detect any biases or over/underspread in the ensemble.
+On the contrary, dividing the size of the ensemble by 3 (from N = 288 to 96) leads - 25 to an increase of the global average error of 0.0086.
+These differences in errors appear to be small, however they affect the quality of the reconstruction of thermal structures.
+We can see this in Fig. 10 for example: the global errors on temperature (as defined in Eq.
+42) range between 0.0367 and 0.0461, so the difference in global errors is at most 0.0094.
+Locally, this translates into the presence (or absence) of artifactual geodynamic structures (like ridges and upwellings, visible in the second column of Fig. 10).
+Covariance localization proved to be important to minimize the error in the reconstruction of mantle structure: as - 30 shown in Fig 9, for 288 members, the difference in the average error is of 0.0065 between the optimal correlation length and the least favorable one.

+During these tests, we also evaluated how accurate the estimation of uncertainties (i.e. the spread of the ensemble) is with respect to the true error, and more generally, how reliable the forecast (i.e. the ensemble) is.
+If we consider the four assimilations with different data time series presented in Fig. 3, the true global error on temperature is higher than the ensemble spread in the ensemble, we produced rank histograms for temperature at the surface, mid-depth and at the bottom of the domain (Fig. 7).
+The rank histogram corresponding to surface temperature does not detect any biases or over/underspread in the ensemble.
 On the contrary, the rank histograms are significantly nonuniform at depth.
 Our interpretation is that this tendency is linked to the configuration of the data assimilation problem, combined with the simple scheme used for covariance inflation (Sect.
 3.2).
-Indeed, the inflation factor which we propose is directly linked to the innovation statistics, and it is spatially uniform.
-It follows that the inflation factor will correct adequately the spread of the ensemble at the surface, where the data are located, but - 35 not necessarily at depth, where no observation is available.
-To improve the reliability of the ensemble at depth, a solution could be to implement a more complex algorithm for the inflation factor, especially spatially varying inflation as proposed by Anderson (2009) and Miyoshi (2011) for example.